stephcrete/REST-API-Design-Guide-Wiki/REST-API-Versioning.md

 > :white_check_mark: Maintain at least one version back, so that other applications depending on your API have time to upgrade to the new version rather than break them straight away.

-> Create and maintain a changelog and a migration guide for your APIs so that clients can easily see what changed and how they can upgrade.
+> :white_check_mark: Create and maintain a changelog and a migration guide for your APIs so that clients can easily see what changed and how they can upgrade.